joshld/piGallery/GITHUB_ISSUES_UPDATE.md

 Since the gh CLI doesn't have permission to update issues, you can manually update them by:

-1. **Close Issue #7:**
+1. **Close Issue #7 (Image Captions):**
    ```bash
    gh issue close 7 --comment "$(cat GITHUB_ISSUES_UPDATE.md | sed -n '/Issue #7/,/Action: Close/p')"
    ```

-2. **Update other issues:**
+2. **Update Issues #11, #14, #16:**
    - Visit each issue on GitHub
    - Copy the relevant section from this file
-   - Add as a comment
+   - Add as a comment with progress update
-   - Update the issue description checkboxes to match completed items
+   - Update checkboxes in issue descriptions

-Or grant the gh CLI more permissions and re-run the update commands.
+3. **Consider closing/creating issues for new features:**
+   - **Issue #8 (Shutdown Button):** May be closable due to automatic shutdown feature
+   - **Cross-platform support:** Consider adding as an enhancement or updating project description
+   - **Setup improvements:** Could be documented as a separate enhancement

+**Note:** The project has grown significantly beyond the original Raspberry Pi scope with cross-platform support, enhanced APIs, and comprehensive error handling.